Tommy-B-Git/tb-project/README.md

 4. In the Terminal window type: ssh tc@localhost -p 2222 when prompted for password type 'foo'.
-5. Navigate to your root folder of the application, i.e., 'cd src'
+5. Navigate to your root folder of the application, i.e., 'cd tb-project'

-## Password
+##Log In & Authentication

-To log into admin area u/n 'your name' p/w 'your name'.
-Validation will not permit anything else or an empty string.
+To create a profile, click on one of the buttons on the home screen and follow instructions.
+After registration, you will redirect to the login screen.

 ## Deployment

 1. In Terminal, open a new tab to run your server.
-Navigate to your root folder once again, in this case, 'cd src'
+Navigate to your root folder once again, in this case, 'cd tb-project'
 2. To run your application, type python app.py
 3. You're welcome ;-)